mars0i/masonclj/doc/general/ABMsInClojure.md

 ### Java ABM libraries:

-Using this heuristic, there are exactly two Java ABM libraries worth considering for use with Clojure:  Repast, and MASON.
+Using my crude search heuristic (see above), there appear to be exactly two Java ABM libraries worth considering for use with Clojure:  Repast, and MASON.
 Both seem to be used quite a bit in the ABM community.

 I investigated Repast a little bit, and the design and documentation didn't appeal to me.
 It seemed more confusing to use than MASON.
 I